HOME

 So what's wrong?
 How about stop sending money and food to Africa altogether?

-Hunger is still a major problem in southern AfricaSave the Children helped hundreds of thousands of children to survive 30 years ago in Sub-Saharan Africa.
+Save the Children helped hundreds of thousands of children to survive 30 years ago in Sub-Saharan Africa.
 The result?
-More than a million children dying each year in the first 28 days of life.
-I estimate that for every child we rescue in Africa, we consign 10 to perpetual poverty and suffering, not counting another 5 that die before they are one year old.
+More than a million children dying each year in the first 28 days of life (4).

 The best strategy is to do nothing.
 Take a public relations hit for a few years until a few hundred million Africans die off and eventually there will be just enough food produced locally to feed the local populations without any help from the colonial or imperial powers at all, thank you.

 And oh yes, stop food subsidies in the US.
 Africans can now buy milk, sugar and wheat cheaper from the USA than to produce it locally so they don't.
 Or to be more accurate, they can't.
 Who would buy milk from Mugamba for 50 cents a quart when they can get it for half the price from America, even with shipping thrown in?
 How will local growers ever become big enough to feed their own population when Africa is buying food instead of growing it?
 While we like to think that milk subsidies keep the price of milk low in the US, in actual fact, the subsidy kills off the local farmer in Africa.
-Milk is no cheaper here and we only made more Africans dependent on us for future food purchases.
+Milk is no cheaper here and we only made more Africans dependent on us for future food purchases (5).,(6)

 It's unbelievable how wrong we can be when we try to do the noble and generous thing.
 Sometimes it's kinder to be cruel.
 Ignore the guilt all the bleeding hearts are trying to make you feel.
 Be satisfied that for every dollar you do not send to Save the Children or Make Poverty History you are saving a future life.